Magnesium stearate safety, side

 cream, regular soda, cookies, pastries, a piece or birthday cake, white bread,

-If a person is taking more than 10 capsules of supplements a day,
+taking more than 10 capsules of supplements a day, there is a significantly

-there is a significantly higher risk of side effects from the active ingredients
+higher risk of side effects from the active ingredients in all of these pills

-trying to avoid ingesting something that has practically no harm to them yet do
+rather than the insignificant amount of fillers or lubricants.
+It often surprises me how some people go to great lengths trying to avoid ingesting something that has practically no harm yet do

 not realize there is a higher risk of harm from so many other activities they do

-routinely, for instance driving for leisure.
+routinely, for instance driving for leisure or even going skiing.

-and stearic acid.
-I work for a vitamin company and have been doing a little
+Q. I work for a vitamin company and have been doing a little

-that stearic acid / mag stearate, does not have any trans fatty acids in it.
+reading up on these substances.
+Stearic acid / mag stearate does not have any trans fatty acids in it.
 The

 person asking the question is making it sound as if there is a concern about